Sutto/transperth-api/doc/api/busses.md

 hit the `/1/bus_stops` location with a `near` paramter specifying formatted `lat,lng` pair.

+Note you can optionally override the default distance by passing in a kilometres value in the `distance` parameter.
+Note that a `bad_request` error will be returned with a value that is not a number and that your values will be boxed to a minimum of 250m and a maximum of 50km.
+There is also a limit of 5 that still applies.

 This will return the five closest bus stops within 2.5km of the specified coordinate.

 ```http